Outdoor Adventures in Fiji

 Kayaking: Grab a kayak and paddle around the reef in front of the resort.
 I spent a few hours kayaking along the coast and discovered a sandbar that went way out into the water.
 I was able to park my kayak and just enjoy the shallow water for a bit (keep an eye on the tide as it shifts though!).

 Guided Hiking: My guide actually lived on the other side of the island from the resort, so he knew all of the best viewpoints.
 It was breathtaking to see the island and surrounding area from above.
 The hike was moderate, but steep in some areas and on volcanic rock (our guide did this hike barefoot!).
-Wear trainers or sneakers for this hike.
+Wear comfortable shoes or sandals for this hike.

 Snorkeling: Gear is available to use at the reef immediately off the beach.
 Paid excursions are available for offshore snorkeling.